thomruns/guesser/README.md

 # Guesser
 Simple number guessing game.
 CSS using Skeleton framework.
+Gameplay allows users a limited number of attempts to guess a randomly selected number between two choices determined by game parameters.
+UI feedback is provided for both incorrect and correct guesses in the form of messages and color-codes.
+Once maximum number of incorrect attempts are made, the user cannot enter additional guesses without clicking a button to reset the game.